AndyBowskill/andybowskill-js/content/blog/what-have-I-learnt-after-I-had-a-stroke/index.md

 **Physical books about software development are out-of-date straightaway.**

 Physical books about frameworks, concepts and programming languages are out-of-date straightaway, sadly.
 I prefer to go to YouTube or an official website for up-to-date documentation.
 For example, Facebook’s React has an excellent website detailing React and the guidelines for that as well.
-The official website is https://reactjs.org/.
-On YouTube, Leigh Halliday is an expert with React and Leigh’s videos are here https://www.youtube.com/c/leighhalliday
+The official website is [here](https://reactjs.org/).
+On YouTube, Leigh Halliday is an expert with React and Leigh’s videos are [here](https://www.youtube.com/c/leighhalliday).

 **We are replaceable at work.**